 SCE concluded that the cause of the tank deformations and leakage was faulty construction practices, allied with incorrect engineering and geotechnical advice.

-Subsequently, and shortly after the detailed SCE report was submitted, the litigation against Rocla Water Quality ceased, and others found responsible for the damage & leakage to the tank installation.
+Subsequently, and shortly after the detailed SCE report was submitted, the litigation against Rocla Water Quality ceased.